SAP-samples/teched2022-DA264/exercises/ex1/README.md

 78. You returned to the Metadata Explorer home page.
 <br>![](/exercises/ex1/images/Ex01_Part04_78.png)

-You have now created a new dataset using self-service data preparation.
-This new dataset helps to easily isolate invalid claims.
+You have now created a new dataset by merging two datasets using self-service data preparation.
+This new dataset helps to easily isolate invalid pharmaceutical claims.
-You also profiled this dataset, added a rating and a description and published it in the catalog so it can be easily retrieved.
+You also profiled this dataset, added a rating and a description, and published the dataset in the catalog so it can be easily retrieved.

 ## Summary